webcpu/KitchenConnect/README.md

 `RemoteControlView` is a struct that displays the remote control for a single appliance managed by `RemoteControlViewModel`.

-Overall, the project uses MVVM architecture to separate concerns and facilitate testability.
-Dependency injection is used to allow for flexibility in the implementation of the remote service.

 ## ViewModels

 ### HomeViewModel